digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 > *Concepts are not in your head: they are things, peoples, zones, regions, thresholds, gradients, temperatures, speeds, etc.* { Gilles Deleuze, Desert islands and Other Texts 1953-1974, p 312 }

+A project description's preferred medium is *text*.
+Text is probably the most precise medium to express the core idea of the project and to answer the essential important questions relates to the project.
+This text, which starts in a preliminary form, might become the accompanying text for the final project documentation on your website/portfolio.
+In the project description, try to answer the following, for you specific project relevant questions:

 - What was the (initial) *impulse* for the project?
 - What is your *motivation*?